segabl/pd2-streamlined-heisting/README.md

 - Makes spawn group code less convoluted, the base spawn groups are the same for every difficulty, only the chances of some of them appearing are changing
 - Restores original spawn groups that were disabled, adding back shotgunners, reinforce groups and hostage rescue units
-- Adds Skulldozers to the Mayhem Bulldozer spawn pool
 - Fixes scripted spawns to use the correct enemy faction when spawning enemies
 - Fixes units with defend type objectives rushing the player instead of actually defending their designated areas
 - Fixes units with hunt objective only moving to player locations once